HOW DO FINANCIAL ADVISORS GET PAID?

 There are three different types of advisors you could choose to work with, and it’s important to know that each type gets paid differently.

 - They could be a hybrid or dually register advisor

 - Or, they could be a register investment advisor

-Finally, there is the Registered Investment Advisor.
+Finally, there is the Registered Investment Advisor (RIA).
 These advisors have a legal obligation to act as fiduciaries.
 Meaning that they have to act in your best interest at all time.
-They are required to explain upfront how they are compensated and must disclose any conflicts of interest.
+They must explain upfront how they are compensated and must disclose any conflicts of interest.
 While this may seem like a no-brainer there are very few advisors that are acting full time in this capacity, less than 13,000 total in the US, surprising, right?
 Why aren’t there more?
 I let you read into that one.

-If you have any other questions on how advisors get paid, or if you are curious what category your advisor falls in, feel free to give us a call.
+If you have any other questions on how Financial Advisors get paid, or if you are curious what category your advisor falls in, feel free to give us a call.